timsamson/Python_API_Challange/README.md

 The r-squared is : 0.75

 Temperature decreases as you move north from the equator.
-There is a weak linear coorelation.
+There is a strong linear coorelation.

 <h3>Humidity</h3>